Lists

 Columns in addition to the Value and Description columns are regarded as metadata.
 For example, here the additional columns show the logger the qualifying data for different grain sizes, as well as the French Value and French Descriptions:

-Once you have named your column click Save to add it to your list.
+Once you have named your column click Add to save it to your list.

 Reordering Rows and Columns

-To reorder rows in a list lists, use the row handles to move them up and down:
+To reorder rows in a list, use the row handles to move them up and down:

 Columns can also be re-ordered in this way: